mayankcubastion1/llm-engine/README.md

 # LLM Engine

-A unified API service that automatically routes requests to either Azure OpenAI or standard OpenAI based on the endpoint provided in each request.
-This allows your applications to work with multiple LLM providers through a single, consistent interface.
+A unified API service that automatically routes requests to either Azure OpenAI or standard OpenAI based on configuration stored in a PostgreSQL database.
+This allows your applications to work with multiple LLM providers through a single, consistent interface without managing credentials in your application code.

 ## Features

+- **Database-Driven Configuration**: LLM credentials and settings stored securely in PostgreSQL
 - **Automatic Provider Detection**: Analyzes endpoint URLs to determine whether to use Azure OpenAI or standard OpenAI
-- **Single API Interface**: One endpoint for all LLM requests, regardless of provider
+- **Single API Interface**: One endpoint for all LLM requests, no credentials required in API calls
-- **Request-Level Credentials**: Pass credentials with each request for maximum flexibility
+- **Encrypted API Keys**: API keys are encrypted at rest using AES encryption
 - **TypeScript**: Fully typed for better development experience
 - **Express-based**: Fast, minimal REST API

 ## How It Works

+1. LLM configurations (endpoints, API keys, models) are stored in a PostgreSQL database table
+2. API keys are encrypted using AES encryption before storage
+3. The application fetches the default configuration from the database
+4. When you make a chat completion request, you only send messages - the engine handles everything else
-The engine examines the `endpoint` field in each request and automatically routes to the appropriate provider:
+5. The engine automatically routes to the appropriate provider based on the stored configuration
-- URLs containing `azure.com` or `openai.azure.com` → Azure OpenAI (uses `model` as deployment name)
-- All other URLs → Standard OpenAI (uses `model` as model name)

-You always use the same request format with `model` field - the backend handles the differences internally.

 ## Installation